 There is some discussion about the actual height of the summit:

+There is some debate on the actual height of the mountain.
 In 1993 members of the School of Military Survey in Newbury, United Kingdom measured Chimborazo's altitude with the use of a differencial GPS and got a measurement of 6,268 m.
-It happened that they reached Cumbre Veintimilla (under foggy conditions) or the second highest summit which actually has that altitude.
+It is claimed they reached Cumbre Veintimilla (under foggy conditions) or the second highest summit which actually has that altitude.
 In a clear day Cumbre Whymper or Maxima is located in the back of it (visible from Cumbre Veintimilla only) and it can be reached after descending and traversing a couple hundred meters in east direction.
-At the moment the official altitude is 6,310 m (20, 702 ft.) as stated in most of the new mountaineering and climbing guides.
+However, at the moment, the most accepted official height is 6268M.

 From the new Terminal de buses Quitumbe located at the south of Quito, take any of the southbound buses to Riobamba (USD.
 3,75 – 3:30 hours).
 From Terminal Terrestre de Riobamba take one of the several buses that go to Guaranda, but ask the driver to drop you off at Chimborazo entrance (there's a signed turnoff for the Chimborazo refuges).
 It is located 30 minutes after passing the town of San Juan.